dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 End Sub
 ```

-FIGURE 4-1: This message box displays a Range object’s Value property.
+FIGURE 4-1: This message box displays a Range object's Value property.

 By the way, MsgBox is a very useful function.
 You can use it to display results while Excel executes your VBA code.
 You find out more about this function in Chapter 15, so be patient (or just flip ahead and read all about it).

-The code in the preceding example displays the current setting of a cell’s Value property.
+The code in the preceding example displays the current setting of a cell's Value property.
 What if you want to change the setting for that property?
-The following macro changes the value in cell A1 by changing the cell’s Value property:
+The following macro changes the value in cell A1 by changing the cell's Value property:

 ```c
 Sub ChangeValue()